Background

 Existing research told us:

-So our job was to help people share the path:
+Our job was to help people share the path by:

 Intervention